xavierfav/meloshare/README.md

 ## Development

 Supervisor / Docker are merely running commands for you and control the life of your processes.
 The following shows which command is run for each service.
+This is useful for development when you want to quickly bounce services.

 ### Run Redis
 ```